nicholaswilde/recipes/docs/ingredients/frosting/dominique-ansel's-chocolate-ganache.md

 Add the unsalted butter and stir until fully incorporated.
 Let cool completely.
 Adding butter softens the ganache and makes it smoother.

-### Step 4

-BEST FOR:

-### Step 5
+Best For:

-Filling tarts and light cakes—this is a rich filling, so I usually recommend a thin slice of chocolate ganache tart.
+1. Filling tarts and light cakes—this is a rich filling, so I usually recommend a thin slice of chocolate ganache tart.

-### Step 6

-Glazing (i.e., finishing) mousse cakes when the ganache is still warm and liquid.
+2. Glazing (i.e., finishing) mousse cakes when the ganache is still warm and liquid.

-### Step 7

-Truffles (below)—ganache rolled and finished with unsweetened cocoa powder.
+3. Truffles ganache rolled and finished with unsweetened cocoa powder.

 ## :link: Source